 People come from everywhere to the small eastern North Carolina town of Windsor just to see these lights.
-Folks turn off their headlighs and drive slowly through the lighted arches, past elves and santas, angels and reindeer, cut-out critters and blow-up scenes – and lots of lights, up in the trees, on the scenes.
+Folks turn off their headlights and drive slowly through the lighted arches, past elves and Santas, angels and reindeer, cut-out critters and blow-up scenes – and lots of lights, up in the trees, on the scenes.
 It is almost too much to see at one time.

 Some nights real elves are there, chatting with the folks.
 I talked to one, very nice chap.

-It takes Herman and Therman, and sometimes Sherman three months to put up all the characters and scenes – it takes two months to take them down.
+It takes Herman and Thurman, and sometimes Sherman three months to put up all the characters and scenes – it takes two months to take them down.

-The Hoggard triplets began this loving project in 1997 as a tribute to Therman’s daughter.
-(Pictured above – Herman & Therman…or is it Therman & Herman?)
+The Hoggard triplets began this loving project in 1997 as a tribute to Thurman’s daughter.
+(Pictured above – Herman & Thurman…or is it Thurman & Herman?)

 Herman does the painting of all the scenes; each year new decorations are added.
 They leave most of them up all year.
 And their December electricity bill often tops $5,000 – they pay it gladly – there is a box for donations.